ajm2327/Arduino-Thermometer-with-switchbutton/README.md

 # Arduino-Thermometer-with-switchbutton
 A project including the design of a thermometer using arduino and DHT11 temperature sensor
+The project1.ino file contains the arduino code for this circuit.

 This is a class project which involved several requirements which include: